RedElf (Elle Fredine) is a photographer and published author who enjoys crafting and finding unique gifts.

 This is my island in the sun—Harry Belafonte, eat your heart out.
 It's called my island in the sun, because of the sunshine streaming through my kitchen window most days.

-My new home desperately needed some extra storage space in the kitchen, but the additional eight-hundred to fifteen-hundred dollars quoted by the builder was out of reach of the budget.
+My new home desperately needed some extra storage space in the kitchen, but the additional $800 to $1,500 quoted by the builder was out of reach of the budget.

 This island was put together by an awesome friend who took my idea and quickly-sketched plan, along with the two small cabinets, a micro-wave stand, and a long, skinny pine table with excessively ugly metal folding legs.
 They'd all been destined for the Put 'n' Take.

 She combined them with two sets of stacking drawers, and added a base with heavy-duty casters.
-The drawers were purchased from the local hardware store for less than a hundred dollars.
-The stain and varathane was another sixty, including all the tools.
+The drawers were purchased from the local hardware store for less than $100.
+The stain and varathane were another $60, including all the tools.

 How's that for putting excess items to good use?
 And saving a pile of money in the process.